Recovery from addiction takes a different path for everyone.

 A Strong Support System

 Johnny thought he had good friends his entire life, and he probably did.
-But the connections he made at Serenity are some of the strongest and deepest bonds he has ever known. “(Rehab is) totally different from what I expected,” he says, smiling.
+But the connections he made at Serenity are some of the strongest and deepest bonds he has ever known. “(Rehab is) entirely different from what I expected,” he says, smiling.
 “I’ve made some of the best friends ever, better friends than people I’ve been friends with since five and six years old.
-The counselors here, everyone – you can tell they really care about you.”
+The counselors here, everyone – you can tell they care about you.”

 Taking It Slowly

 Danielle had struggled with alcohol abuse for many years, and, like many people, she had made unsuccessful attempts at rehabilitation before.
 This is not unusual, and nothing to be ashamed of.
 Recovery is a difficult thing, and sometimes people will stumble.
 But it is important to realize that when something doesn’t work, we have to try something else.

 One of the things that make our treatment strategy effective is the time frame for completing the program – there isn’t one.
 We don’t rush anybody out the door.
 Instead, we give our patients plenty of opportunities to work through their issues at their pace and get the maximum benefit out of their time with us.
 “When I went to other rehabs, they were only for two weeks,” Danielle says.
 But, without feeling pressured to get through it, she is finding a better understanding of herself and her addiction.
 “I’m finding more things going on with me,” she shares.
 “I’m starting to realize what was going on with me, why I was drinking.”